 Authors are advised to follow these instructions strictly; this will increase the probability of acceptance of article for review.
 Authors should report the research as per listed pattern:

-Manuscripts should be typed in a 12-point "Times new roman" font.
-They must be double spaced.
+Manuscripts should be typed in a 12-point "Times New Roman" font, text must be double spaced and single column.
 Every page in the manuscript should contain a short running head and the page number.
 This information should be right justified, whereas the content of the paper should be left justified.
 Page margin should be normal.
 Manuscript length should be limited to 35 pages for empirical articles and 40 pages for review articles, inclusive of references, appendices, tables and figures (see Terms and Conditions clause-h for additional page charges).
 Manuscripts above 50 pages are not acceptable.
 Number the tables and figures consecutively (one series for tables, one for figures, tables should be typed in a 10-point "Times new roman" font.).
 Place them at the end of your manuscript, but indicate the position of each in the text as follows:

 Insert Table/Figure 1 about here